chrisammon3000/neo4j-titanic/README.md

 # titanic-neo4j
-Graph analysis of Titanic dataset using Python for data pre-proceesing and Neo4j for graph analysis.
+Data pipeline for the *RMS Titanic* dataset using Python for preprocessing, NLP, and geoparsing and Neo4j for graph analysis.

 ## Project Description
-The project aims to use graph analysis to investigate interesting questions such as:

-1) **What was the plight of families during the rescue?**

-## Sources
-A complete *Titanic* dataset is available from [https://data.world/nrippner/titanic-disaster-dataset](https://data.world/nrippner/titanic-disaster-dataset).
+The project loads the *RMS Titanic* dataset into Neo4j where family relationships between passengers as well as context including other entities such as lifeboats, destination countries can be visualized, analyzed and explored.

 ## Getting up and running
 To run the preprocssing steps an ElasicSearch container must be running and accessible on port 9200: